 The parking situation has long been a hotly debated topic.
 Though there are several lots in and around Bricktown, many are controlled by a small group of property owners and some residents believe Bricktown parking should be free.
 Nevertheless, spots are available in lots, the Bricktown Parking Garage (222 E. Sheridan) and the Sante Fe Parking Garage (2 S. Santa Fe).

 There's so much to do in Bricktown.
 See the top Bricktown attractions.
+Among them:

 - Leisurely explore the picturesque canal area.